 HANK COLEMAN: The coupon codes and those kinds of things.

 JOHN LAL: Yeah, coupon codes and cash back, because one of the good things about online is it literally takes a click or 2, or perhaps 30 seconds of your time to get a coupon or get cash back savings.
 So, as far as being time efficient online, it’s excellent.
-Be able to do price comparison online is excellent.
+Be able to do price comparisons online is excellent.
 And, in terms of the cost and hassle of shopping, online is excellent because you’re not driving to the grocery store or to your shopping mall; you’re not waiting in line.
 You’re not worrying about parking or paying for gas, any of that stuff.
-So, online is where there’s so many efficiencies, both in the act of shopping, price comparisons, and then in terms of being able to use coupons and cash back without very much hassle at all.
+So, online is where there are so many efficiencies, both in the act of shopping, price comparisons, and then in terms of being able to use coupons and cash back without very much hassle at all.

 HANK COLEMAN: Okay.
-I wanted to kind of circle back to the holiday season, which is, ShopperTrak recently forecasted that this holiday season is going to be the slowest for gross in the last 5 years.
+I wanted to kind of circle back to the holiday season, which is, ShopperTrak recently forecasted that this holiday shopping season is going to be the slowest for gross in the last 5 years.
 And, I was wondering if, where did you see… there’s been a lot of pressure on the consumer, between the debt ceiling crisis, the government shutdown, payroll taxes that increases earlier in the year.
-What are BeFrugal’s predictions for this holiday season?
+What are BeFrugal’s predictions for this holiday shopping season?

 JOHN LAL: I think that overall, it will be bigger than last year, but not going at the same rate.
 Because remember that we really came out of the Financial crisis and recession only a few years back – ’08, ’09, so some of the growth is also at a very terrible time.
 So, we’re not going to see that type of gross in 2013 as we have seen in prior years, but still I think healthy.
 And, the big thing that we see is even more purchasing is shifting online.
 So, that’s really the big trend.

 HANK COLEMAN: Yes.
-Morgan Stanley just came out with a recent, their expectations of the holiday season saying that Ecommerce is going to account for about 13% of holiday retail sales, versus last year’s 11%.
+Morgan Stanley just came out with recent, their expectations of the holiday shopping season saying that Ecommerce is going to account for about 13% of holiday retail sales, versus last year’s 11%.
 So, it’s definitely continuing the shift on Friday and…

 JOHN LAL: Black Friday was centered around the fact that people have that Friday, sort of off.
 And, they’d go to their local shopping malls and so on.
 Now, as shopping shifts online, that is less of a factor, because one beautiful thing about shopping online is you can do it any day, anytime.
 You don’t have to go anywhere.
 You can be in your pajamas.